3.3.6. Wakeup Sources

 WKUP UART is generally available on the third serial port (/dev/ttyUSB2) and by default it only shows output from DM R5.

-Once the system has entered Deep Sleep or MCU Only mode as shown in the LPM section, wakeup from WKUP UART can be triggered by doing any key press on the WKUP UART terminal.
+Once the system has entered the specified low power mode as shown in the LPM section, wakeup from WKUP UART can be triggered by doing any key press on the WKUP UART terminal.
 No output will be visible on the WKUP UART terminal, but Linux resume messages will be printed on the MAIN UART terminal.

 System wakeup is possible through the USB events in both Host and Device mode.